 \section{Quantum walk on Hanoi network}

 Hanoi network (HN) is generated from the sequence of numbered disks of the Tower-of-Hanoi problem \cite{toh}.
 Based on the number of edges at each vertex, there exist two important type of networks \cite{boe1}: Hanoi network of degree three (HN3) and of degree four (HN4).
-Extensions of these typical Hanoi networks with even more degrees exist, but in this article, we only consider HN4 network for our study of the hash function.
+Extensions of these typical Hanoi networks with even more degrees exist, but, only HN3 and HN4 networks are preferable, since they require the smallest number of qubits ($\#~\mbox{qubits} = 2$) to represent the edges of the one-dimensional periodic lattice with extra long-range edges, which is preferable for the implementation in NISQ devices that have limited and qubits and low connectivity among qubits.
+In this article we have considered the HN4 network because the coin operator can be easily implemented in quantum circuits since all the four basis states of the two-qubit coin space are utilized, however we have numerically checked that the quantum hash function using the HN3 network also has similar performance.
 The main structure of this network is a one-dimensional periodic lattice of $N_v= 2^n$ vertices.
 Like the one-dimensional lattice, it has two regular edges at each vertex $1 \leq x_v \leq 2^n$, which are connected to its two nearest neighbor vertices.
 Additionally, it also has long-range edges, which give the small-world structure to the Hanoi network.

 Fig. \ref{HN4} represents a HN4 network with $N_v=16$ vertices.
 The main structure of the network is the solid black colored cycle with sixteen vertices represented by sixteen stars.
 Long-range edges are represented by dashed black color curves.
 Vertices $x_v$ can be written in terms of the parameters $i$ and $j$ as